JohnPaulinePineda/Portfolio_Project_51/docs/index.md

 1. The relationship between the numeric predictors to the <span style="color: #FF0000">Status</span> target variable was statistically evaluated using the following hypotheses:
     * **Null**: Difference in the means between groups True and False is equal to zero
     * **Alternative**: Difference in the means between groups True and False is not equal to zero
-2. There is sufficient evidence to conclude of a statistically significant difference between the means of the numeric measurements obtained from True and False groups of the <span style="color: #FF0000">Status</span> target variable in 10 of the 10 numeric predictors given their high t-test statistic values with reported low p-values less than the significance level of 0.05.
+2. There is sufficient evidence to conclude of a statistically significant difference between the means of the numeric measurements obtained from the <span style="color: #FF0000">Status</span> groups in 10 numeric predictors given their high t-test statistic values with reported low p-values less than the significance level of 0.05.
     * <span style="color: #FF0000">Bilirubin</span>: T.Test.Statistic=-8.031, Correlation.PValue=0.000
     * <span style="color: #FF0000">Prothrombin</span>: T.Test.Statistic=-7.062, Correlation.PValue=0.000
     * <span style="color: #FF0000">Copper</span>: T.Test.Statistic=-5.699, Correlation.PValue=0.000